 The Willapa National Wildlife Refuge was established in 1937 by President Franklin D. Roosevelt to protect migrating and wintering populations of brant, waterfowl, shorebirds and other migratory birds and their habitats.
 It is located in Willapa Bay, one of the most pristine estuaries in the U.S. and is the second largest estuary on the Pacific coast.
 Today, you will be discovering its many habitats.
 The day begins with a Ranger talk at the station, then a trek on an art discovery trail, followed by a picnic lunch at the Station and ending the day with a guided canoe trip to the island to view more wildlife.
 Your evening repast will be at a chef owned restaurant…and I know you won’t be disappointed!

-In conclusion, one doesn’t think that a peninsula that is less 100 miles long and less than 50 miles wide could contain such a diverse terrain, cultures, flora and fauna….and yet, that is exactly what the Long Beach Peninsula does…and it is here for you to discover!
+In conclusion, one doesn’t think that a peninsula that is less 100 miles long and less than 50 miles wide could contain such a diverse terrain, cultures, flora and fauna….and yet, that is exactly what the Long Beach Peninsula does…and it is here for your groups to discover!